divekarsiddhesh/divekarsiddhesh/README.md

-Full Stack Developer | Tech Enthusiast | Passionate about Creating Seamless User Experiences
+Backend Developer | Tech Enthusiast | Passionate about Creating Seamless User Experiences

-💻 Committed to acquiring a comprehensive understanding of both front-end and back-end technologies to build robust, user-friendly web applications.
+💻Backend Engineer with 1+ Years of experience |Tech Enthusiast | Passionate about Creating Seamless Server-Side Experiences.

-🔍 Strong problem-solving abilities combined with a keen eye for design and a drive to create seamless user experiences.
+Successfully developed and maintained backend systems for International projects and Indian Government projects , ensuring high performance and scalability.
+Performed multiple API's for Login Authentications, Educational platforms, E-library and many more

 🌱 Passionate about staying up-to-date with the latest trends and best practices in web development, continuously seeking opportunities to learn and grow.